 Consensus Group invitees will be asked to complete the same disclosure form that prospective members of an Expert Panel complete.
-The requirement for an unconflicted majority, noted in ASCO's Conflict of Interest Policy Implementation for Clinical Practice Guidelines, also applies to the Consensus Group.
+The requirement for an unconflicted majority, noted in Conflict of Interest Policy for Clinical Practice Guidelines of American Society of Clinical Oncology, also applies to the Consensus Group.